 Monitor Your Statements

-It's a good idea to carefully comb through your bank and credit card statements all year round, but that is particularly true during the holiday season.
+Make it a habit to carefully review your bank and credit card statements all year round, but that is particularly true during the holiday season.
 If anything looks suspicious, contact your credit card company or bank right away.
 The holidays can be expensive enough without a fraudster accessing your accounts.

-Even better: set up alerts with your credit card company for any purchases made when your card isn't present.
-That will allow you to know if a fraudulent charge has occurred right away.
+Pro Tip: set up alerts with your credit card company for any purchases made when your card isn't present.
+You will know if a fraudulent charge has occurred right away.